• Skip to primary navigation

 When must a wrongful death lawsuit be filed?

 A wrongful death lawsuit must be commenced within 3 years after the decedent’s death.
-However, a 10-year statute of limitation applies in the case of wrongful homicide.
+However, a 10-year statute of limitations applies in the case of wrongful homicide.

 Types of damages in wrongful death suit